pressgang-ccms/PressGangCCMSUI/testplan.md

 Need a way to add source urls
 End create and edit dates not working
-Need way to regenerate lucene index image search by original file name not working - but might be encoding issue image search not updating when locales added
+Need way to regenerate lucene index image search not updating when locales added